rayaneberrada/OFF-Tkinter-API/README.md

   ```

-5-You need to run that code to force the creation of the database the first time you launch the program:
+1. You need to run that code to force the creation of the database the first time you launch the program:
 ```Bash
 python Launcher.py -e 'update'
 ```